 Using the Database for Structured Data

 If you’re hitting any of the problems outlined in this article, don’t ignore them.
 There’s a professional answer to storing structured data, known as the database.
 It doesn’t have to be scary or expensive, and it should allow you to think logically about your data, how it links together, and how you interact with it.

-Take note, though: if you’re moving from a spreadsheet solution to a database, don’t slavishly duplicate the spreadsheet design: take the opportunity to make it better.
+Note: If you’re moving from a spreadsheet solution to a database, don’t slavishly duplicate the spreadsheet design, take the opportunity to make it better.

 There are general-purpose database applications available, with which you can construct a bespoke solution.
 Alternatively, you may find that a specialist database application—one already designed for the purpose you require—is cheaper, faster to implement, and a better fit.

 For instance, if you have a list of customers and the details of all your interactions with them, that is considered a customer relationship management (CRM) system.
 Despite its fancy name, a CRM system is a specialized database.
 Similarly, account packages such as QuickBooks and Sage are specialist databases.
 If you can’t find a prebuilt application that suits your particular needs, you can build it yourself or get one made for you by your IT department or consultant.

 The most common database type is a relational database, which stores its data in tables and consists of rows and columns.
 Each row holds the data for a separate item.
 For example, each column describes a different attribute of the subject, such as the customer’s name or credit limit.